College Nurse Services

 Health / Wellness Services are available to Shasta College students who have paid the semester health fee and are registered at the time of service in credit-bearing courses for the current semester.
 Enrollment is verified with each visit.

-With the exception of cholesterol screening, there are no additional charges for services rendered in our office.
+With the exception of cholesterol screening and flu shots, there are no additional charges for services rendered in our office.

 The college nurse is a nurse, not a physician, and cannot make medical diagnoses.
 She can assess your complaint and pertinent body system and make a nursing diagnosis, discussing next steps of care.